OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-3-devsecops/chapter-2-security-checks-in-CICD/quiz/quiz.md

                     "During load testing",
                     "After user feedback collection"
                 ],
-                correctAnswer: 1,
+                explanations: [
+                    "SAST happens early in development.",
-                explanation: "SAST checks code without running it."
+                    "SAST checks code without running it.",
+                    "Load testing comes later in different phases.", "It's much earlier than user feedback."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What is a major drawback of relying only on DAST?",
                 options: [
-                    "It can produce false positives",
+                    "It runs too early in the development lifecycle", "Some vulnerabilities may not be detectable unless analyzing source code", "It can produce false positives",
-                    "Some vulnerabilities may not be detectable unless analyzing source code", "It requires direct access to the source code", "It runs too early in the development lifecycle" ],
+                    "It requires direct access to the source code" ],
-                correctAnswer: 1,
+                explanations: [
+                    "DAST typically runs later, not early.",
-                explanation: "DAST can't catch issues that static code review (SAST) might."
+                    "DAST can't catch issues that static code review (SAST) might.", "That is more common with SAST.",
+                    "DAST does not need source code."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What is the main advantage of using both SAST and DAST together?",
                 options: [
-                    "They increase application size",
+                    "They guarantee no bugs in production",
-                    "They provide a more complete security assessment", "They guarantee no bugs in production",
+                    "They provide a more complete security assessment", "They increase application size",
                     "They shorten the development lifecycle significantly"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "SAST covers code vulnerabilities, DAST covers runtime vulnerabilities."
+                    "No tool can completely guarantee a bug-free application.", "SAST covers code vulnerabilities, DAST covers runtime vulnerabilities.", "They improve security, not application size.",
+                    "They add critical checks, not necessarily speed."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "Which tool specializes in fixing vulnerabilities in open-source dependencies?",
                 options: [
-                    "Fortify",
+                    "OWASP ZAP",
+                    "Snyk",
                     "SonarQube",
-                    "Snyk",
-                    "OWASP ZAP"
+                    "Fortify"
                 ],
-                correctAnswer: 2,
+                explanations: [
-                explanation: "Snyk specializes in finding and fixing issues in open-source libraries and containers."
+                    "ZAP focuses on dynamic security testing for web apps.", "Snyk specializes in finding and fixing issues in open-source libraries and containers.", "SonarQube focuses on static code analysis.",
+                    "Fortify focuses broadly on static and dynamic analysis."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What does GitLab CI/CD offer as part of its security scanning?",
                 options: [
                     "Only container scanning",
+                    "Real-time firewall updates",
                     "Only vulnerability scanning after deployment",
-                    "Static, dynamic, dependency, and container security scans", "Real-time firewall updates"
+                    "Static, dynamic, dependency, and container security scans" ],
+                explanations: [
+                    "It offers multiple security scan types.",
+                    "Firewalls are not part of GitLab CI/CD scanning features.", "It scans during the pipeline too.",
+                    "GitLab offers a wide range of built-in security scanning tools."
                 ],
-                correctAnswer: 2,
+                correctAnswer: 3
-                explanation: "GitLab offers a wide range of built-in security scanning tools."
             }
         ];